thmsrmbld/thmsrmbld/README.md

 ## 🖥️ Hiya, I'm Thomas! 🎉

 I'm a technologist, Python developer, writer and citizen based in London.
 For the last 10 years, I've worked agency-side in leadership roles with some of the largest science, finance and private innovation companies in Europe.
-As well as being a hands-on developer, I'm also an experienced digital operations lead and technical product owner, and have led distributed teams of ~20 across multiple disciplines, countries and timezones.

-I'm interested in innovation, creativity, technology for social good, and political theory!
+Now I work as an Engineering Lead for a London-based technologu business where we write Python, Django, TypeScript and more.

 ### 💻  You'll mostly find me working with...